Off-nuclear H2O maser and dense molecular gas in NGC1068: Introduction

 \section{Introduction}

 Highly luminous extragalactic \ho maser in the transition of $6_{16}-5_{23}$ (rest frequency: 22.23508 GHz) is a useful tracer of the structure and kinematics of dense molecular gas in interaction regions in galaxies and in clouds on scales of $<$ $\sim$1 pc from a central engine of active galactic nuclei (AGN).
 Some fraction of the known \ho megamasers exhibit spectra implying evidence for emission sub-parsec clouds embedded in an edge-on rotating disc surrounding super massive black holes using Very Long Baseline Interferometry (VLBI) at milliarcsecond (mas) angular resolution \citep[e.g.,][]{nak93, has94, miyo95, link03,baa22}.
+Some of the megamaser systems were studied by the Megamaser Cosmology Project (MCP)\footnote{\url{https://safe.nrao.edu/wiki/bin/view/Main/MegamaserCosmologyProject}, 2020-06-15, Jim Braatz}, aiming the independent and high precision measurement of the Hubble constant at a 2-3 percent accuracy by measuring the megamasers hosting the "clean masering disk" systems, as in NGC4258, in the Hubble flow with VLBI mapping and spectral monitoring. \citep[e.g.,][]{rei09,gao16,pes20}.

 Many of the \ho megamasers are associated with the radio continuum emission structures resulting from nuclear radio jets, jet-cloud interaction regions or outflows such as TXFS 2226-184, NGC 1052, Mrk 348, and Centaurus A \citep[e.g.,][]{koe95,cla98,pec03,kame05,ott13,sur20}.
 These four objects stand out from the other megamasers on the basis of their line profiles.
 The spectral line profiles of non-nuclear \ho memgamasers consist of single, broad and, relatively smooth emission profiles (FWHM$\sim$100--200 \kmss) and are different from profiles found in nuclear masers that consist of narrow components or "high-velocity" components with line-widths of a few to $\sim$10 \kms spread over much wider velocity ranges of $\sim$100-1000 \kmss.
 These non-nuclear masers arise through the shock excitation of ambient gas in circumunuclear regions of galaxies.
 The masers are associated with the radio continuum emission that believed to be coincident with the nucleus.

 Sub-millimetre (sub-mm) telescopes such as Atacama Large millimetre/sub-millimetre Array (ALMA) have opened the possibility to make imaging studies of (sub-)millimetre masers such as \ho maser in the transitions of 3$_{13} -$9$_{36}$ (rest frequency: 321.226\,GHz) at high angular resolution to $\sim$ 20 milliarcsecond (mas), which may serve to diagnose the masering processes in \ho megamaser sources \citep[e.g.,][]{liz05,hagi13,hagi21}.
 The detection of thermally excited molecules such as HCN and HCO$^{+}$ are also reported in these megamaser host galaxies at higher transitions at sub-millimetre wavelengths.